DIY Cable Management for Standing Desks

 And that’s only for a stationary desk.
 Throw an adjustable-height desk into the mix, and you suddenly have a moving thicket of tripping hazards because of the excess slack required for cables to move along with the work surface as you rise to work standing.
 Not good, but then if you decide to put an office treadmill under it, too?
 You suddenly have a moving thicket of tripping hazards with someone walking right next to it.
 Really not good.

-Cable management is important both in terms of aesthetics and self-preservation.
+Cable management is important both in terms of aesthetics and self-preservation, for both standing desks and standing desk converters.
 Luckily, we’ve had plenty of time to sort out what works best for cleaning up a walking or standing workstation.

 Off the Shelf Solutions